Earliest Naming Of "Ordinary" Dead on Memorials

 Here's another featuring Sgt Johnson Beharry, VC recipient because of outstanding bravery in Iraq, making the same point

 So there you have it.
-Next time you're in Heworth churchyard take another look at the Felling Pit memorial, naming the names and reflect that, perhaps, this is the first time in the history of the World that this happened
+Next time you're in Heworth churchyard take another look at the Felling Pit memorial, naming the names and reflect that, highly likely, this is the first time in the history of the World that this happened

 *Why July and not 4th August, the actual Centenary of the commencement of WW1?
 Simply to centre the event around school children and the 4th August was after the start of the Summer recess.